eligrey/fragment-directives/README.md

 ## API

-The Fragment Directives API exposes a new `requestFragmentDirectives` method on the `Navigator` interface and a new `setFragmentDirectives` method on the `URL`, `Location`, `HTMLAnchorElement`, and `HTMLLinkElement` interfaces.
+The Fragment Directives API exposes a new `requestFragmentDirectives` method on the `Navigation` interface and a new `setFragmentDirectives` method on the `URL`, `Location`, `HTMLAnchorElement`, and `HTMLLinkElement` interfaces.

-The `navigator.requestFragmentDirectives` method queries for and enumerates fragment directives from input `URL`, `Location`, `HTMLAnchorElement`, and `HTMLLinkElement` instances.
+The `navigation.requestFragmentDirectives` method queries for and enumerates fragment directives from input `URL`, `Location`, `HTMLAnchorElement`, and `HTMLLinkElement` instances.
 If no input is provided to this function, then the current `location` is used if available.

 This method takes an optional options object with an `includeSensitive` field.
 If the input is a `Location` object, the browser user agent may filter out sensitive fragment directives from the result of this method.
 Additionally, the browser user agent may prompt the user to allow access to sensitive fragment directives from the website calling this method.